Home > Analyses > Healthcare > Pfizer Inc.

 Is the company in good financial health?

-The Piotroski diagram illustrates Pfizer’s financial strength based on nine accounting criteria:
+The Piotroski Score diagram highlights Pfizer’s average financial health status based on nine fundamental criteria:

 piotroski f score analysis